Los Angeles Welding Schools

 Associate of Science in Welding Gas and Electric

-Students who aren't interested in taking general education classes can pursue a Certificate of Achievement instead of an associate's degree in this program.
-Requirements for the welding gas and electric major include applied mathematics, blueprint reading, electric welding, acetylene cutting, brazing and welding.
+Students who are interested in taking general education classes can pursue an associate's degree instead of a Certificate of Achievement.
+Requirements for the welding gas and electric major include applied mathematics, blueprint reading, electric welding and acetylene welding.
 There is also a class on inert-gas welding.

 El Camino College